michael2012z/BitBible/markdown/KJV/files/Gen.md

 18. And when they saw him afar off, even before he came near unto them, they conspired against him to slay him.

-19. And they said one to another, Behold, this dreamer cometh.dreamer: Heb. master of dreams
+19. And they said one to another, Behold, this dreamer cometh.

 20. Come now therefore, and let us slay him, and cast him into some pit, and we will say, Some evil beast hath devoured him: and we shall see what will become of his dreams.